The Opposite of December... A Season of Separation: Release and packaging

-In 2011, Sumerian Records attempted to purchase a license to reissue The Opposite of December...
-A Season of Separation and Tear from the Red from Trustkill Records but was unsuccessful.
 On May 4, 2012, it was revealed that Rise Records had secured the rights to the reissues and would be releasing them in the summer of 2012.
-Unlike Trustkill Records' 2008 gatefold vinyl repress, Rise Records went to the extent of having all of the audio content remastered and designing a new artwork and layout.
-The two albums were digitally remastered by Will Putney at The Machine Shop in Hoboken, New Jersey, while the artwork was adapted by merging the two releases' original artworks together.
-After some delay, Rise Records reissued the 19-song, double-release compilation The Opposite of December...
-A Season of Separation / Tear from the Red on November 20, 2012 as catalog number RR176.
-The set was offered in a single compact disc edition packaged in a digipak, a double-LP edition packaged in a gatefold sleeve and digitally through streaming and downloading.
-The double LP was originally offered on a choice of transparent blue swirl and transparent red swirl (limited to 500 copies), or clear (limited to 1500 copies) vinyl color.
-A second pressing was done on blue and red starburst colored vinyl (limited to 1000 copies).
+Rise Records went to the extent of having all of the audio content remastered and designing a new artwork and layout.
+The two albums were remastered by Will Putney, while the artwork was adapted by merging the two releases' original artworks together.
+The 19-song, double-release compilation The Opposite of December...
+A Season of Separation / Tear from the Red, was released on November 20, 2012.
 Rise Records also printed limited edition t-shirts, hoodies and posters in promotion of the reissue.

 On January 18, 2020, Poison the Well performed a 20th Anniversary concert in celebration of their debut album The Opposite of December...
 A Season of Separation.
 The event took place at the El Rey Theater in Los Angeles, California where the band performed a selection of eight songs from their past releases, followed by The Opposite of December...
 A Season of Separation in its entirety.
-The band also re-pressed their debut album on limited edition transparent blue and marbled blue colored vinyl, featuring a revised layout, an expanded commemorative booklet and new liner notes designed by Touché Amoré guitarist Nick Steinhardt.
+The band also re-pressed their debut album featuring a revised layout, an expanded commemorative booklet and new liner notes designed by Touché Amoré guitarist Nick Steinhardt.
 Several mistakes were made while designing the commemorative booklet, such as writing that the album had originally been released on December 14, 2000 (a whole year later than it actually was) and using low-resolution pictures and flyers directly from Instagram and Discogs, at times from shows that were played on tours outside the promotion of the album (shows from before the album was released or from tours promoting later releases).
 Steinhardt also designed exclusive t-shirts, long sleeve shirts and hoodies for sale at the 20th Anniversary show and as bundles for online orders.
 The band had anticipated having the vinyl ready in time for their concert but due to pressing plant delays, it was only released on February 21, 2020.